 Data repositories are the basis for building decision support systems.

-Despite the differences in approaches and implementations, all data repositories have the following common features:
+Despite the data warehouse and database difference in approaches and implementations, all data repositories have the following common features:

 - Orientation to subject

 - Timeline support

 These basic features allow us to use information stored in data warehouses more efficiently when working for large volumes of data processing.
 Usually, databases cannot provide these features with the required redundancy and immutability.